Update: Matches made! We look forward to our training sessions on April 13 and 27.

 • Training will be provided once mentors/mentees are paired

-• April-December: Two check-ins per month
+• April-December: Two check-ins with CWEA per year

 • Answer follow-up surveys after relationship has been established